 Put simply, discover the kind of impact you can make when you work with some of the best facilities and brightest scientists in the world.

-The Disruptive Space Technology Centre (DSTC) works across all technical areas relevant to the work of RAL space and our collaborators.
+The Disruptive Space Technology Centre (DSTC) works across all technical areas relevant to the work of RAL Space and our collaborators.
 Recent projects have included optical communications, atmospheric analysis and imaging systems developments.
-Our work requires a cross-disciplinary, agile approach to solving complex problems and provides the opportunity to be involved in design and development work from concept through to prototype and on to supporting implementation within the space engineering divisions.
+Our work requires a cross-disciplinary, agile approach to solving complex problems and provides an opportunity to be involved in design and development work from concept through to prototype and on to supporting implementation within the space engineering divisions.

 This role provides exceptional opportunities to experience a wide range of cutting-edge technology developments but requires a flexible and motivated individual who can support multiple projects with a wide range of partners inside a small, dedicated team.

 - Developing requirements and conceptual solutions with partners and supporting engineers;

 - Design, modelling and analysis of Earth Observing instruments;